020 7404 9390

 what is the difference between judicial separation and divorce

 As opposed to divorce, there is no time limit in place.
 This means that you can apply for judicial separation immediately after marriage.
 This is different to a divorce where you must be married for a year to issue divorce proceedings.
-There is also only one decree in this case, the decree of separation, whereas in divorce there is the decree nisi and the decree absolute.
+There is only one order of judicial separation, whereas in divorce proceedings a conditional order must be made before a final order is issued by the court, legally ending the marriage.

 Most importantly, the marriage does not terminate on pronouncement of judicial separation.
 This means that neither party will be free to remarry until a divorce is obtained.